What Expenses You Should Expect Before Grand Opening

 Licenses and Permits

 Another thing you need to plan for is the cost of acquiring all your licenses and permits.
-You may also need to pay for the inspections required prior to opening your establishment.
-In addition to these expenses, you may need contractors to repair damages or upgrade your establishment to meet the law codes.
-This may be considered unexpected expenses, but if you put them in you budget, then you will be covered.
+You will also need to pay for all the inspections required prior to opening your establishment.
+In addition to these expenses, you may need contractors to repair damages or upgrade your establishment to meet building law codes.
+These may be considered unexpected expenses, but if you put them in you budget, then you will be covered.

 Food and Beverages